Compensated Egg Sharing Programme

 One of the ways of helping to reduce the cost of your IVF/ICSI treatment is through our Egg Sharing Programme.
 On the attached price list you will see a fixed price for this treatment option, the “egg sharing arrangement fee”, which is substantially lower than the cost of standard IVF/ICSI.
 The charge listed covers both treatment and drugs.
-In return, you would have to agree to share the eggs collected from you in that cycle, with a woman who requires egg donation.
+In return, you would have to agree to share the eggs collected from you in that cycle, with a woman who requires egg donation (the recipient).

 For a woman to be considered for the Egg Sharing Programme she has to be less than 36 years of age with no personal or family history of inherited illnesses or abnormalities.
 She will be seen by a doctor and a specialist nurse for assessment, and she will also have independent counselling.
-The response to any previous fertility treatment she may have had, and the result of hormonal tests (basal serumFSH) will be reviewed before deciding on her suitability.
+The response to any previous fertility treatment she may have had, and the result of hormonal tests (AMH) will be reviewed before deciding on suitability.

 The AMH reading should be within normal limits and a scan of the ovary should show normal activity.
 The GP will be contacted via the patient for details about medical and family history.
 Those patients who are adopted will need to give details of their biological parent’s family history background as far back as their grandparents.

 Prior to treatment she will be screened for Hepatitis B and C, HIV (the Aids virus), Syphilis, Cystic Fibrosis, Chromosomes, CMV, Rubella and Chlamydia antibodies.

 Please note, that you would need to pay for the chromosome and cystic fibrosis analysis, which is currently approximately £380, and can take about 6-12 weeks to get a result.
 If the result is normal, and you are suitable to be an egg donor, then this money will be deducted from your egg sharing arrangement fee.